Snowbird (character): Fictional character biography

 During the Chaos War storyline, Snowbird and Alpha Flight battle Amatusu-Mikaboshi's troops.
-She only just escapes from the Inuit god's realm before her mother is killed.
+She only just escapes from the Inuit gods' realm before her mother is killed.
 When she discovers that Sasquatch has brought the Great Beasts to Earth so they can kill Amatsu-Mikaboshi, she is furious and ends up freezing them, after which Mikaboshi impales them.

 Powers and abilities

-Snowbird possesses a number of powers as a member of the race of superhumans known as the gods of the Native Americans of Arctic Canada.
-Snowbird is a metamorph who is able to change into a pale white version of any creature native to the Canadian Arctic.
-She can also transform into a female human being; her true face is not human.
-In this form, she has blonde hair and blue eyes, but they are usually depicted as being solid black with white pupils.
-When she transforms, she gains all the strength and special abilities of what she transforms into.
-For example, if she becomes an owl, she would be able to fly.
-She can draw additional mass from an unidentified and presumably mystical source when she takes the form of an animal whose mass and volume are greater than her base form; she sheds this mass upon return to human form.
+Snowbird is a shapeshifter who possesses the ability to change into a pale white version of any creature native to the Canadian Arctic.
+She can draw additional mass from an unidentified and presumably mystical source when she takes the form of an animal whose mass and volume are greater than her own.
 When she takes the form of an animal whose mass and volume are less than those of a human being, she becomes a human-sized version of that animal.
-Some things she has transformed into are a swarm of mosquitoes, a sperm whale, Tanaraq (the true form of Sasquatch), the monster Wendigo, etc. She even transformed into a wolverine and beat Wendigo by ripping him to shreds.
+Some things she has transformed into are a swarm of mosquitoes, a sperm whale, Tanaraq (the true form of Sasquatch), and the monster Wendigo.
+She even transformed into a wolverine and beat Wendigo by ripping him to shreds.
 However, Snowbird's personality becomes overlaid with the character traits and instinctual patterns of whatever animal's form she is using at the time.
 Furthermore, the greater the amount of time she spends as a certain animal, the stronger the impression of that animal's psyche on her personality.
 If she remains in one form for an extended period of time, she risks having her personality fixed as that of the animal, and therefore of never transforming back.
 Also, transforming from one animal to another without first changing into her base form causes her great strain.
 However, both of these limitations have been reduced or removed following her resurrection: she has since been shown to talk in animal form, and she transformed from a mountain lion to Wendigo with no strain at all.